-When he came back I was in conversation with a Dutch couple who were interested in what we were up to.
+When he came back I was in conversation with a Dutch couple at the next table, who were interested in what we were up to.

 Naturally they spoke excellent English and we had a pleasant chat.
 They were on their way to the Drôme and we advised them to keep away from Clairette de Die, the sickly sweet local drink of those parts.

-Our route from there was along the river flats of the tiny Rhoin, where long vegetable patches were set out like a striped tablecloth beside the water, a sight to gladden any gardener’s heart.
+Our route from there was along the river flats of the tiny Rhoin, where long vegetable patches were laid like a striped tablecloth beside the water, a sight to gladden any gardener’s heart.